m3verma/m3verma.github.io/Programming/CodeChef/MarchLunchtime_2022.md

 Hence we can conclude that in such cases it is never possible to achieve the odd sum in whatever permutation we arrange the given array.

-2. All numbers of the given array are odd.
+B. All numbers of the given array are odd.

 This is very interesting and simple case as all numbers are odd and hence when the odd number is multiplied with the odd number it produces an odd number.
 Hence every consecutive product is an odd number.
 Now the answer depends whether the sum of these consecutive product is even or odd.